(Added at v2.5)

-- For the Allow Export option, decide whether or not users are allowed to export their models after using the widget (storage may consume credits) by checking or un-checking the check box.
+- For the Allow Export option, decide whether or not users are allowed to export their models after using the widget (storage may consume credits) by checking or unchecking the check box.

-- Select OK to confirm the configuration.
+- Click OK to confirm the configuration.

-Using the Suitability Modeler widget
+Use the Suitability Modeler widget

-- Open the Suitability Modeler widget
+- Open the Suitability Modeler widget.

 You can choose up to 15 layers.
 Scroll down the list to see all the options.

 In the Model section, you can assign each layer a relative importance in the analysis by typing a percentage in the percentage (%) text box.
 The total percentage must equal 100 before you can execute the analysis.

 - Optionally, expand each layer and adjust its class weights.